Skip to content

 What to Look For in Wrap Shop Software

 Not every software tool marketed to service businesses will work well for a wrap shop.
-Here are the capabilities that actually matter.
+The capabilities below matter most.

 Vehicle-Specific Quoting

 Generic quoting tools let you add line items and prices.
 That's not enough for wrap shops.
-You need a tool that understands vehicles.
-Specifically, one that knows the surface area of different vehicle makes, models, and configurations so your material calculations are accurate from the start.
-A database of vehicle measurements is not a nice-to-have.
-It's the foundation of accurate wrap pricing.
+You need a tool that knows the surface area of different vehicle makes, models, and configurations so your material calculations are accurate from the start.
+A database of vehicle measurements is the foundation of accurate wrap pricing.

 Look for software that covers a wide range of vehicles.
 The more makes and models in the database, the less time you spend looking up measurements manually.
 A database of 2,000 or more vehicles is a reasonable benchmark for a tool that takes this seriously.